The University of Luxembourg is a multilingual, international research University.

 The candidate should have research and teaching interests and, if possible, proven expertise through participation in expert groups or commissioned legal opinions in the relevant fields of banking and financial law, in particular, post-trade finance, capital markets, central clearing, systemic risk, international finance, Fintech, use and availability of collateral, and oversight and regulation of financial markets, including an a cross-border / transnational perspective, to name a few.

 Additional requirements include:

-- A PhD in Finance or Economics or related disciplines, completed at least three years ago.
+A doctorate (PhD) in law, completed at least three years ago.

 Applications should contain a motivation letter and a detailed curriculum vitae.
 Copies of three papers or publications that the candidate considers most representative of his or her research may be added if this is useful.

 All applications should be sent both by post and e-mail before 10 June 2018 to the following address:

 Dean of the Faculty of Law, Economics and Finance

 University of Luxembourg

 The University of Luxembourg is set in a multilingual context.
 It is desired that the successful candidate will have a working knowledge in at least two of the following languages: English, French, and German.
 However, it is also possible to obtain proficiency in a second language after being hired as the University provides access to language classes.
 A basic knowledge of French has to be acquired during the first two years.

 All applications will be handled in strict confidence.